 The SEP IRA is a retirement plan designed to benefit self employed individuals and small business owners.
 Sole proprietorships, S and C corporations, partnerships and LLCs qualify.

 SEP IRA contribution limits

-The 2014 SEP IRA contribution limit is $52,000 (2013 limit is $51,000).
+2015 SEP IRA contribution limit is $53,000 (2014 limit is $52,000).
 Contributions to a SEP IRA are generally 100% tax deductible and investment earnings in a SEP IRA grow taxed deferred.
 Withdrawals after age 59 ½ are taxed as ordinary income.
 Withdrawals prior to age 59 ½ may incur a 10% IRS penalty as well as income taxes.

 A SEP IRA has broad appeal due to its high annual contribution limits, completely discretionary and flexible annual contributions and minimal administration.
 SEP IRA plans can be established by a one person business or by a business owner with employees.